asia-pacific-energy-research-centre/power-model/README.md

 ## Creating visualisation of RES
 You can create a visualisaton of the RES as stated within the config/config.yml files.
 The script to run this will be outputted at the end of each model run, but you will need to run it in command line yourself.

+## Common errors:
+3/14/2023: Used
+    glpsol -m ./config/osemosys.txt -d ./config/simplicity.txt
+and got the error:
+    E:/APERC/power-model/env/Library/bin/glpsol.exe: error while loading shared libraries: ucrtbased.dll: cannot open shared object file: No such file or directory
+It seems that this is because conda install glpk installs glpk on the computer you are using.
+But if you are using a usb drive to hold your work then you may need to run conda install glpk on the computer you are using.
+This will install glpk on the computer you are using, and then you can run the model, I think.